niplav/site/notes.md

 ![](./img/agency/sem.png)

-In a human enacting agency, error-correction ability and intelligence trade off against each other (intelligence means you make fewer mistakes, whereas error-correction ability means that you can revert mistakes once made).
+In a human enacting agency, error-correction ability and intelligence complement each other (intelligence means you make fewer mistakes, whereas error-correction ability means that you can revert mistakes once made).
 Social fear is probably multiplicative[^grat]: Even if you're very smart and good at fixing things once they go wrong, you'll still not do anything.

 [^grat]: Thanks to Opus 5 for this point.

 Stamina helps with error-correction: If you mess up, you can back-track and try another strategy, but doing so is costly.
 I'd guess that stamina *also* directly helps with agency, simply by being able to take many actions.

 Interventions:

-* One can train against *generalized social fear*, e.g. by doing [comfort-zone expansion exercises]<!--TODO: link--> or [exposure therapy](https://en.wikipedia.org/wiki/Exposure_Therapy).
+* One can train against *generalized social fear*, e.g. by doing [comfort-zone expansion exercises](https://nomagicpill.site/knowledge/comfortzone.html) or [exposure therapy](https://en.wikipedia.org/wiki/Exposure_Therapy).
 * One can probably slightly intervene on stamina, e.g. through stimulants, fixing [sleep apnea](https://en.wikipedia.org/wiki/Sleep_Apnea), [GLP-1s](https://en.wikipedia.org/wiki/GLP-1_drug) and the other Standard Good Interventions™.
 I'm holding my hope for even better stamina interventions, but I'm not certain.
 * I don't think one can, at this point, meaningfully intervene on error-correction ability or intelligence.